hkniberg/ainutshell/4-extra/470-jimbo.md

 ![](../.gitbook/assets/470-trello-2.png)

 A blueprint is essentially a synopsis and pitch for the video.
 A short text that includes the characters, the setting, the main idea of the conversation, the target audience, and the purpose of the video (education, humor, inspiration, etc).
+Jimbo creates the blueprint and writes it on the card.
 Here is an example:

 ![](../.gitbook/assets/470-blueprint.png)

 I can give feedback by writing a comment on the card, and then Jimbo will update the script accordingly.
 For example I might ask him to make it funnier, or shorter, or more educational, etc.

 I can also ask Jimbo to review the idea himself, which is kind of interesting.
+I wrote about self-reflection prompts in [Prompt Engineering Techniques](460-prompt-engineering-techniques.md).
 For example here is his self-review of the blueprint above:

 ![](../.gitbook/assets/470-review.png)